Starting and finishing in Havelock North village, MCL Construction TRIPLE PEAKS is an event for your bucket list!

 Distances for Plan B course: Leg 1 - 17 kms, leg 2 - 15 kms, and leg 3 - 13 kms

-Please note: There will be a cutoff time at the base of Te Mata Peak - before the ascent.
-This will be approx 8 hrs (to be confirmed).
-If a competitor does not reach Te Mata Peak by this time, they will be transported back to the finish line (if you are a solo who has entered 3 peaks, then your time will be moved in to the 2 peak category).
+Please note: There will be a cutoff time at Transition (before the start of leg 3).
+This will be approx 8 hrs (3.30/4pm).
+If a competitor does not reach this area by this time, they will be transported back to the finish line (if you are a solo who has entered 3 peaks, then your time will be moved in to the 2 peak category).

 Those competitors in a relay team who are doing the 2nd and 3rd legs must make their own way to the transition point at Rochfort Road, off Kahuranaki Road.
 This will be easily accessible by car, and plenty of parking will be available.
 No buses will be provided.
-Live entertainment to enjoy.
+Live entertainment and coffee cart to enjoy.
 The distance from the Centre of Havelock North is 21 km and takes 25 minutes to drive.
 Map and description to Transition click HERE.

 Please note that duathlon competitors will begin the event running up and down Mt Erin.
-They will then pick up their mountain bike at the transition area by the Tukituki River.
+They will then pick up their mountain bike at the transition area by the Tukituki River (click HERE for direction).
 It is essential that your support person drops off the bike at transition.
 Organisers will not be responsible for delivering your bike to transition.
 If you do not have a support person, please contact the organisers for assistance.
 Following the bike leg up Mt Kahuranaki, competitors will then transition to running, and run the final leg up Te Mata Peak.
 Your support person will need to take your bike away, to meet you at the finish.
 This duathlon structure can also be enjoyed by teams of 2 to 3 people, as well as solo.

-Note that there will be a BAG DROP made available to all those completing the event, which will be available for collection at Matangi Road (beginning of the Te Mata Peak leg).
+Note that there will be a BAG DROP made available to all those completing the event, which will be available for collection at Matangi Road (7 kms after the start of the Te Mata Peak leg).
 You will drop off your bag (please tag it yourself) to the yellow box on Sat morning at event start.
 Details about this will be provided to all entrants in email communications.